-We recently travelled to Orissa to get to know the East-Indian state which offers a delightful mix of culture, architecture, handicrafts, food and the coast.
+We recently traveled to the East-Indian state of Orissa and want to let you know why we think you must also travel to Orissa.
+Here we experienced that its a delightful mix of culture, architecture, handicrafts, food and the coast.

-Our 8-day trip left us astounded, mesmerised and inspired to share our experiences with you.
+Our 8-day trip left us astounded, mesmerized, and inspired to share our experiences with you.
 Here are our 8 reasons why you should travel to Orissa on your next trip to India:

 1. Off the beaten path